Megwana/beammeup/README.md

 # Beam Me Up Website

 Beam Me Up is a website designed for visitors to find out about the 'Beam Me Up' movie club.
-As a movie club, they meet once a month to watch space-themed Sci Fi movies locally in Brighton.
+As a movie club, they meet once a month to watch space-themed Sci-Fi movies locally in Brighton.
 They then discuss the movie after watching it and post short reviews giving their opinion on the movie.
-The reviews are not in depth as it is a recreational club whom enjoy watching this genre as a casual hobby.
+The reviews are not in-depth as it is a recreational club that enjoys watching this genre as a casual hobby.

 The Website is responsive, which can allow visitors to view the site on a multitude of devices.

-This website was created for educational purposed only and is a fictional concept.
+This website was created for educational purposes only and is a fictional concept.

 ![View Beam Me Up Website on all devices](assets/images/read.me.images/media-mockup.png)